WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     Returns the byte count of the data that was written.

-    Throws if the extensionId or fileName is invalid, or if the file's full pathName > 255 characters, or if the writeMode parameter is not one of the values listed above, or if the file's existence does not match the writeMode criteria listed above, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    or if the file's full pathName > 255 characters, or if the writeMode parameter is not one of the values listed above, or if the file's existence does not match the writeMode criteria listed above, or if there is an operating system error.

-###  writeObjectToJSONFile(extensionId, fileName, object [,writeMode])
+###  writeObjectToJSONFile(fileName, object [,writeMode])

-    Writes the given JavaScript object as JSON to the file with the given fileName, in the directory for the given extensionId.
+    Writes the given JavaScript object as JSON to the file with the given fileName, in the directory for the calling extension.

     The optional writeMode parameter has these options:
     - 'overwrite'   (the default) will replace any existing file.